Space Expo to Showcase Innovation and Cutting Edge Technology

 “Space is the new frontier for manufacturing and industrial processes, we’re right on the tipping point where innovations in propulsion, materials and robotics are going to lead to new products being made in space, to use in space and on Earth.
 Westcott is going to be the UK’s engine which drives this innovation: taking UK industry beyond Earth.”

 Richard Harrington, CEO of Buckinghamshire Local Enterprise Partnership, said:

-“We are delighted to support, for the second year, the Westcott Space Cluster Expo, that will showcase pioneering and cutting-edge companies within and across the space, health, agriculture, and drone technology sectors, based within the Westcott Enterprise Zone.
+“We are delighted to support, for the second year, the Westcott Space Cluster Expo, that will showcase pioneering and cutting-edge companies within and across the space, health, and agriculture sectors, based within the Westcott Enterprise Zone.